 Most parents have heard numerous stories about children being seriously injured or worse in devastating car accidents.
 You understandably want to take every step possible to keep your children safe.
-When you follow these important tips, you can reduce the chance that your children may be injured in a car accident.
+When you follow these important tips for keeping your kids safe in your car, you can reduce the chance that your children may be injured in a car accident.

 Use Seatbelts and Car Seats